 Sometimes it is not easy to be able to tell the difference between flea eggs vs dandruff that appears on your pets skin – but fleas cant’t live in human hair.

 Arming yourself with the knowledge to successfully determine which is which will greatly help you in the treatment of these conditions including allergies.

 When you spot small white flakes on your pet’s skin, it might be easy to jump to conclusions without knowing the difference between dandruff and flea eggs – flea eggs can be killed by vacuuming while adults through flea bombs.

 Panic can set in, especially with the prospect of having a flea infestation, but you should not panic until you know exactly what you are dealing with.

 One of the first things to note is whether the specks that you are seeing remain on your pet for a prolonged period of time, if so it is likely dandruff because this is a persistent condition whereas flea eggs will only be present for a very short period of time before they hatch.

 If you have become aware of your pet seeming irritated or scratching a lot more than they usually do, you may have considered the fact that they could have fleas – your yard has critters?
 Try yard flea spray.

 If you have noticed white specks on them also, this may further your belief.
-But there are ways in which you can successfully determine if what you are seeing are indeed, flea eggs.
+But there are ways in which you can successfully determine if what you are seeing are true, flea eggs.

-- Flea eggs tend to be much more thick in their size than dandruff.
+- Flea eggs tend to be much thicker in their size than dandruff.

 - The eggs are usually sticky and hard to remove.

 - The eggs of fleas are oval in shape and have a round end.